Illinois vs. Marquette: Odds, spread, over/under - November 14

 - Odds to win the national championship: +2000

-- Marquette ranks seventh-best in the country in terms of national championship odds (+2000).
-However, our computer rankings are significantly less positive, ranking the team 140th, a difference of 133 spots.
+- While our computer ranking puts Marquette 140th in the country, the team's national championship odds rank is significantly higher, placing it seventh-best.

-- With odds of +2000, Marquette has been given a 4.8% chance of winning the national championship.
+- Marquette has a 4.8% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!